 Laura Watson enjoys sharing her ever-increasing knowledge of vines.
 She regularly attends international clematis conferences and is a garden writer/blogger.
 Laura is proud to be a King County Master Gardener and Plant Amnesty Master Pruner.

 Diana Wisen is a 30-year WSU Master Gardener.
-She has been a Skagit County Master Gardener trainer for 20 years, serves as Chairman of the Outreach and Education Committee, as well as their Speakers Bureau, and regularly teaches gardening classes to a variety of audiences.
+She has been a Skagit County Master Gardener trainer for 20 years, served as Chairman of the Outreach and Education Committee, as well as their Speakers Bureau, and regularly teaches gardening classes to a variety of audiences.

 Gardening in the Shade — The Delights and Challenges